julzhk/django-stdimage/README.md

 ```
 The `replace` option will replace all existing files.
 The `ignore-missing` option will suspend missing source file errors and keep
 rendering variations for other files.
-Othervise command will stop on first
+Otherwise command will stop on first
 missing file.